 The DPD program requires the student to maintain a 2.8 overall GPA and a C or higher in all DPD required courses.
-A grade of D constitutes failure in foods, nutrition, and dietetics.
+This is assessed by the DPD director prior to admission to the program.
+A grade of "D" constitutes failure in foods, nutrition, and dietetics.
 In most cases, a student must repeat the failed course before taking any other required foods, nutrition, and dietetic courses.
 This can lengthen the normal progression through the DPD curriculum and extend the normal four-year period (with 15-17 credit hours/semester or total of 120 hours) required to earn a BS in Family and Consumer Sciences with an emphasis in Foods, Nutrition, and Dietetics.
-This information is also stated in the C-N Undergraduate Catalog at http://www.cn.edu and the FND curricular map (Appendix, p.20-21).
+This information is also stated in the C-N Undergraduate Catalog (pg.
+104) and the FND curricular map (Appendix, p.25-26).